-Why you should care about making your gear last longer?
+Why should you care about making your gear last longer?

-Wash your gear to make it last longer
+1. Wash your gear

 Here are a few things to keep in mind when washing your gear:

-- Remove all dirt, debris and residue when possible and before washing
+- Remove all dirt, debris, and residue when possible and before washing

 - Clean out the excess detergent from your washing machine’s soap dispenser as it can damage gear

 - Use Nikwax Tech Wash to wash your gear and apparel because it is specially formulated not to ruin any technical layers or coatings in the wash.
 Make sure you pay attention to the type of fabric it’s made for, as they have specific cleaning products for down, base layers, outerwear, and more.

 - Wash your specialty items separately for the best results (things like down jackets, rain jackets, waterproof layers, etc)